bonitasoft/bonita-connector-archetype/README.md

 ## Bonita Connector Archetype

 This project contains a maven archetype, which allow to easily setup a Bonita connector project.
+You can find the complete documentation of this archetype with a detailed example on our [documentation website](https://documentation.bonitasoft.com/bonita/7.11/connector-archetype)

 ### Setup a connector project using the archetype